Lowering of the Flag

 Unless otherwise noted in an individual announcement below, questions regarding the lowering of flags should be directed to the Maryland Office of the Secretary of State.

-As a mark of respect for the victims of the terrible act of violence perpetrated on February 14, 2018 at the Marjory Stoneman Douglas High School in Parkland, Florida, by the authority vested in the President of the United States, President Donald Trump ordered that the flag of the United States shall be flown at half-staff effective IMMEDIATELY until sunset, Monday, February 19, 2018.
-As a matter of protocol, the Maryland flag is lowered to half-staff.
-No flag may fly higher than the United States flag.
+As a mark of solemn respect for the victims of the terrible act of violence perpetrated on May 18, 2018 in Santa Fe, Texas, President Donald J. Trump has ordered that the flag of the United States shall be flown at half-staff effective IMMEDIATELY until sunset, Tuesday, May 22, 2018.
+As a matter of protocol, the Maryland flag is lowered to half-staff as well; no flag may be higher than the United States flag.